Kumarabhijeet1608/Kumarabhijeet1608/README.md

 # Hello, I'm Abhijeet Kumar
 <a href="https://linkedin.com/in/abhijeet-kumar1608/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Hello!
-I'm Abhijeet Kumar, a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm a recent graduate with a profound interest in technology and a dedication to solving complex problems.
 Moreover, I am a dedicated cybersecurity enthusiast passionate about exploring and mastering the dynamic field of information security.
 My mission is to protect digital assets and data from the ever-evolving landscape of cyber threats.

 ## Objective